chopchop505/RichmondGIS/README.md

 A window will automatically open at [localhost:4200](http://localhost:4200).
 Angular and Express files are being watched.
 Any change automatically creates a new bundle, restart Express server and reload your browser.

 ## Known Issues
 * Investigate discrepancy in time variable.
-The 'time' variable displaced in Weather card does not match the Event date to the same hour.
+The 'time' variable displayed in Weather card does not match the Event date to the same hour.
 Likely a timezone issue.

 ## To do
 The project meets the current requirements, but theres always room for improvement:
 * Backend & Frontend Unit tests
 * Documentation
-* Enrich further by illustrate timeline of 'apparatus' response
+* Enrich further by illustrating timeline of 'apparatus' response
 * Add ability to add incident data from frontend or interface to import from source

 ## Hours